 First Offense: appropriate measures taken according to the severity of the case, detentions, or suspension as appropriate, up to 10 days.
+Conference with the Superintendent.

-Second Offense: Up to 10 day suspension and/or Expulsion
+Second Offense: Up to 10 day suspension and/or Expulsion.
+Conference with the Superintendent.

 NOTE - First offense for guns, explosives, or arson will result in expulsion for a minimum of 365 calendar days.
+Conference with the Superintendnet.